-To assist in troubleshooting imports, you can pause the import after a transform and display the temptable data as it exists after that step.
-You can then review the data to see if it appears as you expect.
+To assist in troubleshooting imports, you can configure the import to pause after performing a transform, and display the temptable data as it exists after that step.
+Reviewing the data can help you determine if a particular transform is working as you expect.

-The View Data dialog displays after executing a transform if both of the following are true:
+The View Data dialog displays after executing a transform, if both of the following are true:

-- The Pause check box 🖑 is selected for the transform on the Transforms tab. - The Allow Pauses option is selected when executing the import.
+- The Pause check box 🖱 is selected for the transform on the Transforms tab. - The Allow Pauses option is selected when executing the import.